 Several years ago Carr was commissioned to adapt and direct the beloved Dickens classic, A Christmas Carol.
 The play has been produced annually to packed houses throughout So Cal including Patio Playhouse and PowPAC.
 Shows for 2012 were performed at the Park Avenue Center with 100% of proceeds directly benefitting children and seniors through the Escondido Community Services Department.
 Six 2013 shows took place at San Marcos, CA's Conners Hall.
 Shows rapidly sold out with large numbers, regrettably, unable to get tickets (an issue that has already been addressed for future productions).
 Visit Mr. Scrooge & Mr. Dickens.

 The original play, All the Time in the World, has garnered broad acclaim from audiences and critics alike.
 The drama/mystery was performed to packed houses at the Maxine Theater's Staples Center, the Escondido Municipal Gallery and, most-recently, in June 2013 at the Charity Wings Art Center in San Marcos.
-More about All the Time in the World.
-Carr is working on a brand new adaptation of a classic Hitchcock thriller to be performed spring 2014.
+Learn more about All the Time in the World.

 In the 1990s, Charles wrote 3DHouse, a complete inside-and-out virtual reality tour of his family's log home in Southern California.
 One of the first virtual reality programs ever created, 3DHouse enjoyed tens of thousands of shareware downloads on all major portals.
 He also sold the rights to Radio Shack and Egghead Software.
 3DHouse has since been featured in many books and articles about VR.